-In today’s fast world of communication, bad customer service will spread like a wildfire.
+In today’s fast world of communication bad customer service will spread like a wildfire.
 AND, so will great customer service.
-Repeat customers and customers who refer you, are the epitome of a successful business.
+Repeat customers, and customers who refer you, are the epitome of a successful business.

 In working with our clients, we often find our conversations turning to customer service.
 As someone who runs a business, either as the owner, manager, or both; you know how important great customer service is to your business.
-The questions we have to ask ourselves is:
+The questions we have to ask ourselves are:

 - Are we asking our customers?